Mikehope254/Cyfrin-Updraft-Course/Solidity Smart Contract Development/3. Fund Me/FundMe.md

 ```
 <p>
 This implementation:
-- Imports the Chainlink AggregatorV3Interface
+- Imports the Chainlink AggregatorV3Interface,
-- Stores the price feed address in the constructor
+- Stores the price feed address in the constructor,
-- Creates a view function that calls the decimals() method on the price feed
+- Creates a view function that calls the decimals() method on the price feed,
 - Returns the decimals value (typically 8 for most Chainlink price feeds)
 </p>
 </details>